huggingface/blog/energystarai-intro.md

 ## Tasks and Models

-Since the original Energy Star ratings were developed to span a variety of use cases and consumer products, we picked 10 popular [tasks](https://huggingface.co/tasks) spanning both language and computer vision, and including multi-modal tasks.
+Since the original Energy Star ratings were developed to span a variety of use cases and consumer products, we picked 10 popular [tasks](https://huggingface.co/tasks) spanning both language, audio and computer vision, and including multi-modal tasks.
 By testing a variety of models across different tasks, we aim to cover different use cases and AI applications that are relevant to different groups:

 **Language**
 - Text generation